 Medicare will automatically start when you turn 65 if you’ve received Social Security Benefits or Railroad Retirement Benefits for at least 4 months prior to your 65th birthday.

 You’ll automatically be enrolled in both Medicare Part A and Part B at 65 if you get benefit checks.
-According to the Social Security Administration, approximately 30 percent of seniors claim Social Security benefits early.
-For that 30 percent, Medicare Part and Part B will automatically start when they reach the age of 65.
+According to the Social Security Administration, more than 30 percent of seniors claim Social Security benefits early.1 For those seniors, Medicare Part A and Part B will automatically start when they reach the age of 65.

-If you already have Original Medicare (Part A and B) when you’re 65, everything will continue as normal.
+If you already have Original Medicare (Part A and B) when you’re 65 — people with disabilities, end stage renal disease or ALS — everything will continue as normal.
 There will be no change in your Medicare coverage if you turn 65 while you’re already on Medicare.
 Fortunately, you won’t have to worry about qualifying for coverage in the future.
 As long as you want to be enrolled, you’ll stay eligible.

 If you already have Medicare Part A when you’re 65, then you’ll be enrolled in Part B automatically.
 You’ll receive a replacement Medicare card in the mail three months before your birthday.
 The replacement card with Part B coverage cannot be used until you turn 65.

-You’ll also be able to purchase Medicare Supplement coverage, since Medicare Supplement requires Part B.
+You’ll also be able to purchase Medicare Supplement (Medigap) coverage, since Medicare Supplement requires Part B.

 Cases When Medicare Does NOT Automatically Start for You